Be the voice for children

 Children’s Advocacy Network

-You can advocate on behalf of Children’s, our patients, and children in our community by joining the Children's Advocacy Network.
-You'll get the latest information on policies that impact children's health, and we'll alert you when there is an opportunity to contact your legislators on these issues.
+When you join the Children’s Advocacy Network, you’ll get the latest information on policies that impact children’s health.
+We’ll alert you when there is an opportunity to contact your legislators on these issues.

 Tell us your story

 Every experience from patients, families and the community tells an important story.
 How has Children’s impacted your life?
 Tell us about it.

 Families share how their experience at Children’s moved them to action

 The Stoltz family tells us about their daughter’s time in the NICU and how the experience made them advocate for access to quality care.

 The Gillen family tells their story of what brought them to Children’s and how therapy dogs inspired them to advocate on behalf of all kids.

 Mike and John Johnston share their Children’s story in Washington D.C. at Family Advocacy Day.

 Legislators want to hear about issues that matter to their constituents.
 As a resident of this state, you’re a constituent.
 Visit the District Finder to identify your state and federal elected officials.

 Contacting your legislators is an important way to encourage action on an issue that matters to you.
 At the state level, if a legislator receives even five unique messages on a certain subject, his/her attention is raised.
 Every communication truly counts.